Winter Greenhouse Gardening in Canada?

 When you grow a winter garden outside of a greenhouse you work on getting your timing right with hotter summer temperatures.
 Our greenhouse was full of peppers and tomatoes until September so I didn’t sow many crops until then.
 This coming season I plan on growing a cover crops to turn into the soil (soil building) to then sow winter veggies sooner.
-(Learn how to grow greens year-round with my book)

 Double protection with hoop tunnels inside a greenhouse

 When we had our polytunnel greenhouse we often used a double tunnel for extra warmth for early spring soil warming and planting.